TurboGears/tg2docs/docs/main/Caching.rst

         URL.

 .. todo:: Add links to Beaker region (task-specific caching mechanisms) support.
-.. todo:: Document what the default Beaker cache setup is for TG 2.x quickstarted projects (file-based, likely).
+.. todo:: Document what the default Beaker cache setup is for TG |version| quickstarted projects (file-based, likely).
 .. todo:: Provide code-sample for use of cache within templates